interdiscipline/lockup/README.md

         mount Lockup::Engine, at: '/lockup'

+## Usage

+To set a password, define LOCKUP_CODEWORD in your environments/your_environment.rb file like so:

+    ENV["LOCKUP_CODEWORD"] = 'secret'

-If you're using Figaro, set your lockup password like so:
+If you're using Figaro, set your lockup password in your applicaiton.yml file:

     LOCKUP_CODEWORD: "love"

-## Contributing

-1. Fork it
-2. Improve it
-3. Request a Pull